oeg-upm/morph-graphql/README.md

 # mapping-translator
 Translate OBDA mappings (R2RML/RML) into GraphQL Resolvers

-## EXAMPL 1: Installing and Running the mapping translator
+## EXAMPLE 1: Installing and Running the mapping translator
 1. ```git clone https://github.com/oeg-upm/mapping-translator```
 2. ```cd mapping-translator```
 3. ```npm install```
 4. ```node app.js```

-## Translating mappings locallly for MongoDB and Python (Assuming that you have MongoDB, python and pip installed on your computer)
+### Translating mappings locallly for MongoDB and Python (Assuming that you have MongoDB, python and pip installed on your computer)
 1. go to http://localhost:8082/transform
 2. specify your rml mappings
 3. click the "submit" button, hopefully a zip file containing all the necessary files will be generated
 4. unzip that zip file and run the "startup.sh" script
 5. Your graphql application is now ready at http://localhost:5000/graphql

-## The mappings used in the examples (Person is mapped to Personas, givenName is mapped to nombre, familyname is mapped to apellido, name is mapped to nombre+apellido, email is mapped to correo)
+### The mappings used in the examples (Person is mapped to Personas, givenName is mapped to nombre, familyname is mapped to apellido, name is mapped to nombre+apellido, email is mapped to correo)
 - url: https://github.com/oeg-upm/mapping-translator/blob/master/examples/example1/personas.rml.ttl

-## To query all persons
+### To query all persons
 ```
 query { Person { identifier name email } }
 ```
-## To add a person
+### To add a person
 ```
 mutation {
   createPerson(name: "Oscar" email:"ocorcho@fi.upm.es") {